ale4710/vndspcpl/README.txt

 --[[ how to start (if you dont know already) ]]--

+on windows and linux...
+there is a convinient script i made for you. install love2d if not already.
+	on windows... first place a copy of love2d into a new folder called "love". on linux... install love2d from your favorite package manager. after that, start the appropriate script.
-on windows...
+	on windows... execute start.bat
+	on linux... execute start.sh
-there is a convinient script i made for you. first place a copy of love into a new folder called "love". after that, execute start.bat. after that, drop a directory containing the novel you wish to read. alternatively, drop the directory onto start.bat.
+after that, drop a directory containing the novel you wish to read. on windows, you can also drop the directory onto start.bat.

-on linux...
-install love if not already installed. then run love in the game directory. make a script with your favorite shell interpreter (#!/bin/sh or whatever) if you wish. for other ways of starting the game please go to the love2d website.

 on mac...
-i dont know i dont have a mac
-please visit the love2d website for details.
+it might be a bit complicated. you need to get love2d from the website, and launch the game. please visit the love2d website for details.

 on android or ios...